ec-europa/toolkit/docs/configuring-project.md

 ## Installation explained

-The toolkit requires 3 files to be present in your repository that make a reference to the toolkit or visa versa.
+The toolkit requires 3 files to be present in your repository that make a reference to the toolkit or vice versa.

 * composer.json
 * build.xml